Cognitive Behavioral Therapy

-I use Cognitive Behavioral Therapy (CBT) to teach people how to recognize and modify damaging or distressing thinking patterns that hurt their behavior and emotions.
+At Inward Healing Therapy, I use cognitive behavioral therapy (CBT) to teach people how to recognize and modify damaging or distressing thinking patterns that hurt their behavior and emotions.
 Your perception of what is happening is more powerful than any event that happens to you!
-We’ll focus on modifying and replacing your negative ideas with objective, positive and realistic thinking.
+In our online therapy sessions, we’ll focus on modifying and replacing your negative ideas with objective, positive, and realistic thinking.

 What can CBT Help with?

-CBT was initially used to treat depression but it has been discovered that it (CBT) is beneficial in a variety of situations, including eating disorders, anxiety, addictions, PTSD post-traumatic stress disorder, BPD- borderline personality disorder, persistent pain, OCD- obsessive-compulsive disorder, and conduct disorders such as aggression in adolescents.
+CBT was initially used to treat depression but it has been discovered that CBT is beneficial in a variety of situations, including eating disorders, anxiety, addictions, post-traumatic stress disorder (PTSD), borderline personality disorder (BPD), persistent pain, obsessive-compulsive disorder (OCD), and conduct disorders, such as aggression in adolescents.

 According to research, the abilities acquired during CBT are long-lasting and may be employed in various aspects of an individual’s life.
 For example, approximately 60% of patients treated for a drug use issue using cognitive behavioral therapy can maintain their recovery for a year.

 Cognitive-behavioral therapy has been scientifically demonstrated to be beneficial in treating depression.
-We’ll use journallling to help you record your thoughts.
+We’ll use journaling to help you record your thoughts.
 We’ll break down those thoughts and use mindful meditation for cognitive restructuring.